-Education Partnership Activity Description Risk Category Team responsible for managing arrangement Risk: Resource (including financial risks) Proposed Mitigation: Resource Risks Risk: Education Governance Proposed Mitigation: Education Governance Risks Risks: Equality, Diversity & Inclusion Proposed Mitigation: Equality, Diversity & inclusion Risks Progression Agreements (entry into year one of UG and PGT programmes only) These are arrangements whereby students who have completed a programme at one organisation successfully may be considered for entry to the beginning, of an approved Cardiff University programme Low International Partnerships Team Cost associated with conducting site visits to establish and renew partnership arrangements.
-Arrangements with multiple partners with small numbers increases the administrative burden in schools and tracking student progress becomes difficult to reliably assess the success of the arrangement.
-Entering into agreements with fewer partners but with more programmes to increase revenue source and offset the costs.
-Entering into agreements with fewer partners but with more programmes to build viable pipeline of students where the curriculum is known and can assure successful student progression.
+Education Partnership Activity Description Risk Category Team responsible for managing arrangement Risk: Resource (including financial risks) Proposed Mitigation: Resource Risks Risk: Education Governance Proposed Mitigation: Education Governance Risks Risks: Equality, Diversity & Inclusion Proposed Mitigation: Equality, Diversity & inclusion Risks Progression Agreements (entry into year one of UG and PGT programmes only) These are arrangements whereby students who have completed a programme at one organisation successfully may be considered for entry to the beginning, of an approved Cardiff University programme Low Approval/Rene wal process: International Partnerships Team Operational Management: International Partnerships Team / Schools/College s Arrangements with multiple partners with small numbers increases the administrative burden in Schools / Colleges.
+No automatic process in place in SIMS to track students entering from a partner.
+Manual processes used by staff in Schools to track progress and outcomes of students entering via articulation agreements.
+Entering into agreements with fewer partners where possible although this may not always be feasible due to subject offering, market demands etc. Entering into agreements with fewer partners but with more programmes to build viable pipeline of students where the curriculum is known and can assure successful student progression where possible to do so.
+Discussions with International Partnerships Team on current market dynamics, economic conditions, student decision making behaviour etc. System development within SIMS to make tracking of students entering via progression agreements simpler.
 Admissions: If the admissions requirements are too low students may not have the key skills, knowledge, or experience to be successful in year 1 of the Cardiff programme.
-Boards of studies to review the progression rates for students entering via progression agreements in line with other student progression. via tracking.
-Feedback given to the International Office to see if admissions requirements need updating on a year- by-year basis.
+Boards of studies to review the progression rates for students entering via progression agreements in line with other student progression.
+Feedback given to the International Partnerships Team to see if admissions requirements need updating on a year-by-year basis.
 Equity of decision making: Applicants via progression agreements must be subject to the same/similar entry requirements to those applying via direct entry.
 All staff involved in the Admissions process must receive the necessary training and support to ensure that an efficient, professional, and competent service is provided to applicants.
 Training will address legal and external constraints, including equality and diversity legislation.